 If you follow us on social media and read our blog, you know we’re big believers in what our CEO Mike de la Cruz refers to as “resilient customer service.”

 The value of a resilient system is that it can respond to both expected seasonal surges and unexpected spikes.
 One of the key ingredients is a decentralized workforce that can dynamically scale up and down.

 “Companies also need a more dynamic approach to its pool of available human agents,” Mike wrote on our blog just a few months after the first COVID-19 outbreaks.
 “A fixed number of full-time agents simply can’t respond during surges caused by a market disruption.
-To be resilient, companies need ‘on-call’ agents — which could be flexible part-time workers and/or a gig workforce that is paid based on resolving individual cases.”
+To be resilient, companies need ‘on-call’ agents — which could be flexible part-time workers and/or an on-demand workforce that is paid based on resolving individual cases.”

 We help companies leverage on-demand experts, who have a combination of technical know-how and hands-on experience with those companies’ products and services, to provide that scale.

 For any expected seasonal surges, we help our customers on-board more than enough vetted experts to our Directly platform.
-These experts are technical and product specialists paid on a gig basis — rewarded when they successfully resolve issues.
+These experts are technical and product specialists paid on a performance basis — rewarded when they successfully resolve issues.
 There’s no hourly payment or contracted expense — and company leaders can quickly increase or decrease volume of inquiries sent to this community.
 The experts are able to respond quickly — faster than a typical contact center — based on need in that moment.